faycalki/room-scanner-rpi/README.md

 4. Configure audio output:
     ```bash
-    # Instructions for audio setup will be here
+    # This will be based on what kind of hardware you use for the audio.
+Refer to the documentation of your hardware.
     ```

 ## Usage